jamesrussellt/Ball-Machine/README.md

 As part of IMAGINARY open mathematics exhibitions (https://imaginary.org/), this machine demonstrates the use of Selection Sorting and Pancake Sorting Algorithms using balls of different weights.

 ## Contents
-* `2018_Templates`
-  * Ignore folder
-  * Manufacturing drawing templates used when creating machine assembly and component drawings.

 * `Balls`
   * Balls of various weights to be used in machine.
   * Folder contains CAD models and manufacturing drawings.
-* `Images`
-  * Ignore folder
-  * Images used for open source documentation.
-* `Man`
-  * CAD model of human used to present machine size.
-* `OldVersions`
-  * Ignore folder
-  * A backup of old overwritten files automatically saved when using Autodesk Inventor Software.
 * `Pancake Sort`
-  *
-* `Prototype CAD`
   *
 * `Selection Sort`
   *